blink1073/oct2py/docs/source/info.rst

 Graphics Toolkit
 ================
 Oct2Py uses the `gnuplot` graphics toolkit by default.
+Fltk has been known not to work on some systems.
 To change toolkits:

 .. code-block:: python